mlliarm/particleslogic/README.md

 The main idea behind this project is to create a system that will tell you when an interaction of the form  `A + B --> C + D + E + ...` or a decay of the form `A --> B + C + D + ...`, where A, B, C, D, E are elementary particles, is possible or not.

-For the time being, the library is at a very basic stage where you can only consult the knowledge base, and do basic simple (or filtered) queries.
+For the time being, you can consult the knowledge base, do basic simple (or filtered) queries, and check if an interaction or decay is possible at a higher level.
+When I say a higher level, I mean that I'm not taking into account the quarks, nor the quantum numbers such as strangeness, topness, botomness and charm.

+You can check [here](https://github.com/mlliarm/particleslogic/blob/master/docs/list_of_possible_interactions.md) the interactions and decays that pass or don't pass the tests with this library, and [here](https://github.com/mlliarm/particleslogic/blob/master/docs/list_of_possible_interactions_queries.md) the queries.

 For future ideas and goals check the [CONTRIBUTING](https://github.com/mlliarm/particleslogic/blob/master/CONTRIBUTING.md) page.